 Therefore, under the assumption of known distribution of $\epsilon$, it is possible to estimate $\Vert\beta_0\Vert_{2, \Sigma}$ by estimating $\var(Y)$.
-The following proposition shows that when $m = o(n)$ using the information from unmatched data improves the performance OLS estimator.
+The following remark shows that when $m = o(n)$, using the information from unmatched data improves the performance of the OLS estimator.